Sphenophorus parvulus

-Sphenophorus parvulus, commonly known as the bluegrass billbug, is a species of beetle in the family Curculionidae.
+Sphenophorus parvulus, commonly known as the bluegrass billbug, is a species of beetle in the true weevil family Curculionidae.
 It is found in North America, especially in the eastern United States.
-It is a pest of Kentucky bluegrass, other grasses, corn and grain crops.
+It is a pest of Kentucky bluegrass, corn and grain crops.

 Taxonomy

-Swedish entomologist Leonard Gyllenhaal described the bluegrass billbug in 1838.
+Swedish entomologist Leonard Gyllenhaal described the organism in 1838.
 The species name is derived from the Latin adjective parvus "small".

 Description

 The adult bluegrass billbug is about 0.25 in in length, a third of which is the long, downward-curving snout or proboscis.
 The thorax bears deep puncture marks and the elytra have longitudinal grooves.
 These billbugs are usually some shade of brown, grey or black.

 Distribution and habitat

 The bluegrass billbug is native to North America.
 Its range extends from Ontario and Nova Scotia southwards to Idaho, New Mexico and Florida.
 It is commonest in the east of its range.
 It is found in grassland, including lawns, especially in association with Kentucky bluegrass, as well as in corn and other grain crops.